Ley Lines, Labyrinths and Stone Circles – Updated: 07/12/2021

 Documented by Roman invaders and Nazis!

 Modern science naturally deserves respect.
+And it seems heavily weighted on the “against” side here.
 However, it is worth noting that in their conquests of England and Europe, the Romans documented long straight tracks between sacred or ancient sites at the time of invasion.

 Of course, ley lines are not exclusive to Britain; they are also recognised in other countries too.
 France, Portugal, Belgium, China, the USA and Malta for example.